 He is also an author of journalistic essays and regularly contributes to the daily newspapers la Repubblica and il manifesto.

-At Rice, he teaches in the Department of Modern and Classical Literatures and Cultures.
+At Rice, he teaches in the Department of Modern and Classical Literatures and Cultures and in the English Department's creative writing program.